-The therapeutic potential of gene therapies (GTs) to address hitherto untreatable conditions has led to a rapidly increasing number of candidates entering the clinic, with more than 16 market authorisations and thousands of patients treated with GTs.
-The regulatory framework for the assessment of GT products comprises both regulations and guidance documents that cover specific jurisdictions, and requiring the interpretation of these documents by regulators and sponsors through experience gained in practice.2-7 Approvals are given on a case-by-case basis and involve submission of a portfolio of evidence to support each investigational drug application prior to initiating clinical studies and throughout the clinical development process.
+The therapeutic potential of gene therapies (GTs) to address hitherto untreatable conditions has led to a rapidly increasing number of candidates entering the clinic, with more than 16 market authorizations and thousands of patients treated with GTs.1 The regulatory framework for the assessment of GT products comprises both regulations and guidance documents that cover specific jurisdictions, and requiring the interpretation of these documents by regulators and sponsors through experience gained in practice.^{2-7} Approvals are given on a case-by-case basis and involve submission of a portfolio of evidence to support each investigational drug application before initiating clinical studies and throughout the clinical development process.

-For the purposes of this paper, GTs were defined as ex vivo or in vivo therapies that modify the genome with either gamma-retroviral (γRV), lentiviral (LV) or adeno-associated (AAV) vectors or DNA transposons (e.g. PiggyBac and Sleeping Beauty).
-Genome editing (e.g. by CRISPR or zinc finger nucleases) or nanoparticles as delivery method are not covered.
-Similarly, we focused on autologous therapies (influenced by patient/disease context) as opposed to allogeneic treatments where a cell therapy is manufactured from a healthy donor, removing the influence of the pre-existing patient genome alterations.
-In contrast, allogeneic products have an increased exposure risk from any manufacturingdriven genotoxic event, since a higher number of patients are treated from the same product batch.
+For the purposes of this article, GTs were defined as ex vivo or in vivo therapies that modify the genome with gamma-retroviral (γ RV), lentiviral (LV), or adeno-associated viral (AAV) vectors or DNA transposons (e.g., PiggyBac and Sleeping Beauty).
+Genome editing (e.g., by CRISPR or zinc finger nucleases) or nanoparticles as delivery method are not covered.
+Similarly, we focused on autologous therapies (influenced by patient/disease context) as opposed to allogeneic treatments where a cell therapy is manufactured from a healthy donor, removing the influence of the preexisting patient genome alterations.
+In contrast, allogeneic products have an increased exposure risk from any manufacturing-driven genotoxic event, since a higher number of patients are treated from the same product batch.

-Concerns about the risk of carcinogenicity (this term is considered equivalent to tumourigenicity or oncogenicity for the purposes of this paper) associated with the use of integrating viral vectors was first raised in the early 2000s, when clinical trials of ex vivo GT for primary immune deficiencies were put on hold in the United States and France following several cases of leukaemia.8-10 Since then, further clinical cases of leukaemia/lymphoma (and myelodysplasia) definitively linked to vector integration, as well as cases of uncertain relationship to vector integration, have occurred.11-15 In 2023, the US Food and Drug Administration (FDA) announced an investigation of the identified risk of T cell malignancy following BCMA-Directed or CD19-Directed Autologous Chimeric Antigen Receptor (CAR) T cell immunotherapies.
-While noting that the overall benefits of these products continue to outweigh their potential risks, in 2024, a class wide black box warning in their labels was issued.
-One of such secondary malignancies has been recently reported.
-Levine et al responded to the announcement of the investigation, highlighting that while safety concerns should be thoroughly investigated, existing data from follow-up studies suggest that the risk of T cell malignancies remains low when compared to existing cancer treatments.
+Concerns about the risk of carcinogenicity (this term is considered equivalent to tumorigenicity or oncogenicity for the purposes of this article) associated with the use of integrating viral vectors were first raised in the early 2000s, when clinical trials of ex vivo GT for primary immune deficiencies were put on hold in the United States and France following several cases of leukemia.8-10 Since then, further clinical cases of leukemia/lymphoma (and myelodysplasia) definitively linked to vector integration, as well as cases of uncertain relationship to vector integration, have occurred.^{11-15} In 2023, the U.S. Food and Drug Administration (FDA) announced an investigation of the identified risk of T cell malignancy following BCMA-directed or CD19-directed autologous chimeric antigen receptor (CAR) T cell immunotherapies.
+While noting that the overall benefits of these products continue to outweigh their potential risks, in 2024, a class-wide black box warning in their labels was issued.^{16,17} One of such secondary malignancies has been recently reported.18 Levine et al. responded to the announcement of the investigation, highlighting that while safety concerns should be thoroughly investigated, existing data from followup studies suggest that the risk of T cell malignancies remains low when compared with existing cancer treatments.19

-Furthermore, various RV and LV, as well as AAV vectors, in vivo and/or ex vivo, have been associated with neoplasia in mouse models or with non-oncogenic clonal expansion in dogs.20-23 These data exemplify the potential for carcinogenicity associated with various GT vectors and have led to increased regulatory oversight and safety precautions as well as research to produce safer vectors, even though carcinogenicity has not been reported following the use of AAV vectors in large animal studies or in humans.
+Furthermore, various RV and LV, as well as AAV vectors, in vivo and/or ex vivo, have been associated with neoplasia in mouse models or with nononcogenic clonal expansion in dogs.^{20-23} These data exemplify the potential for carcinogenicity associated with various GT vectors and have led to increased regulatory oversight and safety precautions as well as research to produce safer vectors, even though carcinogenicity has not been reported following the use of AAV vectors in largeanimal studies or in humans.